lengjingzju/cbuild-ng/README.md

     * `make`: Multi-threadedly compiles all packages
     * `make all_fetches`: Only downloads source code of all packages which contain `SRC_URL` one by one
     * `make all_caches`: Downloads and compiles all cache packages one by one
+    * `make all_statuses`: View the path, branch, last commit, and current modification status of all git download packages
 <br>

 * Compiles the cross-compilation toolchain, for example cortex-a78